partykit/partykit/apps/docs/src/content/docs/reference/partykit-configuration.md

 description: PartyKit Configuration reference
 ---

-This is a reference of all the fields you can add to your `partykit.json` file to configure the behaviour of your project.
+This is a reference of all the fields you can add to your `partykit.json` file to configure the behavior of your project.

 ## Project configuration